 Clear Policies and Guidelines: Effective activity-based working implementation requires clear policies on how spaces should be used, including meeting room booking systems and guidelines for maintaining a respectful and productive environment.

-If you’re faced with the challenge of appealing to many different employee needs, activity-based working could solve many of the issues you face daily.
+If you’re faced with the challenge of appealing to many different employee needs, ABW could solve many of the issues you face daily.
 By having a variety of work settings, such as hot desks with desk booking system, informal booths, and standing desks, you’ll encourage employees to come together as a team and collaborate.

 The right mixture of private and open spaces will free up staff to use their work in the way that suits them best.